 As herbivores, grasshoppers eat grass and plants.
 Because crickets are omnivores, they not only eat plants but also larvae, aphids, other insects, and insect eggs.
 Both grasshoppers and crickets “sing” but use different parts of their bodies to make the sounds.
 Crickets, though, chirp faster in warmer weather.

-In fact, some species of crickets are so attuned to temperature that you can tell whether it’s warmer or cooler outside by their chirping.
+In fact, some species of crickets are so attuned to the temperature that you can tell whether it’s warmer or cooler outside by their chirping.
 If you count their chirps for 15 seconds and then add 40, you can approximate the temperature in Fahrenheit.

 Whether crickets or grasshoppers are considered pests varies.
 Grasshoppers usually stay outside but their populations can get large and decimate gardens.
 Crickets, because they eat dead insects, are generally viewed more favorably especially since they don’t usually have the population explosion grasshoppers can.
 However, they’re far more inclined to enter homes.
 Once crickets get into your home, they can be hard to get rid of without professional help.